igorkll/custom-debian-initramfs-init/README.md

 this is especially useful for embedded devices to allow it to work, add the "allow_updatescript" flag to the kernel arguments ATTENTION! if you use the "loop=" parameter and you actually have an *.img file as rootfs, the update system WILL STILL CHECK FOR "updatescript" IN THE REAL ROOTFS!!
 Keep this in mind
+ATTENTION! the "updatescript.sh" and "updatethememode.sh" scripts must be located in the "/updatescript" directory and MUST be executable (chmod +x scriptname.sh)
 ### how it works
 * for this to work, it is necessary that the "allow_updatescript" flag be in the kernel arguments, you can leave it forever if you are going to use this functionality
 * to use the update script, you need to create the "/updatescript" directory in the rootfs from the system itself, and in it the file "updatescript.sh"